-13 November 2025
+13 December 2025

 The training aligns with Cambodia’s Public Financial Management Reform Program Phase IV (2023-2027), which focuses on achieving performance accountability, and contributes to implementing the Cambodia Climate Change Response Strategic Plan 2024-2033, the Circular Strategy for Environment, and Nationally Determined Contributions (NDCs 3.0).

-The EU is proud to assist Cambodia in enhancing fiscal governance that fosters sustainability and inclusion, complementing our ongoing technical support in public investment and sustainable public procurement
+The EU is proud to assist Cambodia in enhancing fiscal governance that fosters sustainability and inclusion, complementing our ongoing technical support in public investment and sustainable public procurement.

 Vladimir Rojanski, Head of the EU's Green Finance and Investment Program